sleepymurph/project-templates/README.md

 to commit rendered versions of the document for easier sharing with collaborators (`latex-article-draft.pdf` and `latex-article-final.pdf`).

+See the [README file in the subdirectory](latex-article/) for details.

 To base a new document off of this skeleton:

 1. Copy the `latex-article` directory into your project and rename it.